raulmariano/Tech-Jam-BAMOE/README.md

 ## Environment (IBM TechZone - Business Partners and IBMers only)

-Labs require an IBM RPA environment, which can be reserved [here](https://techzone.ibm.com/collection/ibm-business-automation-manager-open-editions-environment/environments).
+Labs require an environment, which can be reserved [here](https://techzone.ibm.com/collection/ibm-business-automation-manager-open-editions-environment/environments).
 After reserving an environment, you will receive an email link.

 > [!NOTE]
 >
 > Please make sure to **reserve an environment with BAMOE v9.2 or higher**.
-Our labs have been developed and tested exclusively with the latest version of the product, ensuring full compatibility.
+Our labs have been developed and tested exclusively with the latest product version, ensuring full compatibility.